 But I don't use the Adobe software.
 I use some other program.

 The only other program that seems to work well with the macros is PDF-XChange Viewer and PDF-XChange Editor from Tracker Software.
-I have created versions of the macros for SKY and for Cindex with this reader, because this program can be set to automatically highlight what it copies, so that you can have a record of what you have and have not copied.
+I have created versions of the macros for SKY and for Cindex and for Macrex with this reader, because this program can be set to automatically highlight what it copies, so that you can have a record of what you have and have not copied.

 I've tried a couple of other free PDF reader programs but they didn't work as well, so they didn't seem worth pursuing.